-A city that’s an essential stop on any East Coast itinerary, Washington D.C. is absolutely packed with some of the most iconic cultural and historic landmarks, monuments, and memorials in the country.
+A city that’s an essential stop on any East Coast itinerary, Washington D.C. is packed with some of the country’s most iconic cultural and historic landmarks, monuments, and memorials.

-I tried a night tour when I visited, and I wasn’t disappointed.
-The likes of the White House, the Washington Monument, the Capitol Building, and the Lincoln Memorial look sensational when lit up.
+I tried a night tour when I visited and wasn’t disappointed.
+The White House, the Washington Monument, the Capitol Building, and the Lincoln Memorial look sensational when lit up.

 For getting around, D.C. is a very bicycle-friendly city and is best explored on two wheels.
-Get on your bike in the spring when the blossom is in full bloom.
+Get on your bike in the spring when the blossom is full.